Indigenous students

 Outdoor gathering space

-A new outdoor space will be available for First Nations, Métis, and Inuit events, celebrations, and teachings starting this fall.
-The design and central location highlights the Indigenous presence on campus, including histories tied to the area as well as contemporary Indigenous diversity.
+A new outdoor space is available for First Nations, Métis, and Inuit events, celebrations, and teachings.
+The design and central location within the University highlights the Indigenous presence on campus, including histories tied to the area as well as contemporary Indigenous diversity.

 Drawing of the new outdoor space showing trees and the three part roof in oranges and browns